vsergeev/luaradio/new-to-sdr.md

 [DAB/DAB+](https://en.wikipedia.org/wiki/Digital_audio_broadcasting) protocols,
 which are used in parts of Europe and Asia.
-Eventually, [a few developers discovered](http://rtlsdr.org/#history_and_discovery_of_rtlsdr) that the demodulating and decoding for the DAB+ and FM receiver modes was actually implemented in the closed-source software itself, and in those modes, the underlying [Realtek RTL2832U](http://www.realtek.com.tw/products/productsView.aspx?Langid=1&PFid=35&Level=4&Conn=3&ProdID=257) chip streamed raw samples over USB.
+Eventually, [a few developers discovered](http://rtlsdr.org/#history_and_discovery_of_rtlsdr) that the demodulating and decoding for the DAB+ and FM receiver modes of this device was actually implemented in the closed-source software itself, and in those modes, the underlying [Realtek RTL2832U](http://www.realtek.com.tw/products/productsView.aspx?Langid=1&PFid=35&Level=4&Conn=3&ProdID=257) chip streamed raw samples over USB.
 In other words, the dongle was a software-defined radio receiver in those modes.